samegens/fibarohomestatus/README.md

     docker run -d -p 8080:80 -e FIBARO_USER_NAME=myusername -e FIBARO_PASSWORD=mypassword -e FIBARO_HOST=192.168.2.3 blauwelucht/fibarohomestatus

 Then point a browser to the machine where you're running Docker.
-In my case I have an old Android tablet with a [https://www.wikihow.com/Set-a-Bookmark-Shortcut-in-Your-Home-Screen-on-Android](shortcut to the site).
+In my case I have an old Android tablet with a [shortcut to the site](https://www.wikihow.com/Set-a-Bookmark-Shortcut-in-Your-Home-Screen-on-Android).

 ## Known issues